Why Customer Retention is the True Measure of SaaS Success

 I’ve spent plenty of time over my career talking to customers, both happy and unhappy, most of the time they just want to be heard and want to know that you’re working to fix whatever went wrong.
 One of my favorite clients once told me, “I don’t expect perfection, the world is an imperfect place.
 I do, however, expect that you’re going to hear me and work with me to ensure this gets resolved.”
 Never once did I feel those conversations weren’t worthy of my time.

-Last but not least… Scale it
+Last but not least… Scale the Customer Success Experience

 In the retention game, like in most things, knowledge is power.
 Once you know why a client keeps buying from you, make sure you programmatically institute a way to replicate that over and over and over again.
 It cannot simply live in the mind and efforts of one kickass service person, brilliant engineer or savvy seller.
 To keep this thing going, it needs to be operationalized, repeatable and scalable within your organization.
 That means that if you don’t have someone in place whose job it is to make that happen, go hire them immediately.